My Neighbors the Yamadas: Production

-Based on the yonkoma manga Nono-chan by Hisaichi Ishii, it is the first completely digital Studio Ghibli film.
-Takahata wanted Yamada-kun to have the art style of watercolor pictures rather than cel pictures.
-To achieve that, the traditional paint-on-cel techniques were replaced with digital technology, making Yamada-kun the first Ghibli film to have animation drawings painted entirely on computers.
+The film is based on the manga Nono-chan by Hisaichi Ishii.

+Takahata intended the film to have the art style of watercolor pictures rather than cel pictures.
+Using the computer graphics department set up at Studio Ghibli for the production of Princess Mononoke (1997), the traditionally animated paper sketches were scanned into a computer and colored with digital painting.
+Although the film was advertised as the first from the studio to be entirely digital, only the coloring stage was fully computerized.

 Soundtrack

 The soundtrack was composed by Akiko Yano and it is characterised by very short piano themes, rather than the long orchestral themes composed by Joe Hisaishi, further adding to the film's distinction from the rest of Ghibli's filmography.
 Classical pieces played by Czech Philharmonic Chamber Orchestra conducted by Mario Klemens.

 Released by Tokuma on 1 July 1999.